-The Lewis Katz School of Medicine at Temple University offers ultramodern facilities including open research spaces, smart classrooms and a clinical skills and a state-of-the-art 12,000-square-foot clinical skills and robotic simulation center.
+The Lewis Katz School of Medicine at Temple University offers modern facilities including open research spaces, smart classrooms and a state-of-the-art 12,000-square-foot clinical skills and robotic simulation center.

 Temple’s student-centered philosophy nurtures a collegial learning environment.
 With outstanding faculty who are truly passionate about teaching, a plethora of service-learning opportunities and uncommon, extensive clinical experiences, the curriculum is justly renowned for producing graduates with outstanding clinical skills.